Panties, bras fly from car during 100 mph chase on Indiana highway

 Police say Sansone shrugged and said, “I’ve gotta go,” before leading officers on a high speed chase.

 Sansone’s car reached speeds of nearly 100 miles per hour, and she almost struck other vehicles.
-The chase ended when he car tires were shredded by spikes police laid across a roadway in Chesterton.
+The chase ended when her car tires were shredded by spikes police laid across a roadway in Chesterton.

 Sansone was arrested on charges of resisting law enforcement, theft and reckless driving,